Experience Packages Reviews FAQ Location History Tickets & Booking

 Experience Japan's Greatest Warrior Traditions in the Heart of Asakusa

 Operated by Maikoya, the Samurai Ninja Museum Tokyo is a hands-on attraction near the historic Sensō-ji Temple.
-Since opening in December 2023, it has become one of Tokyo's most popular destinations for families, couples, and culture enthusiasts — blending Edo-period history with immersive activities like samurai armor dress-up, ninja star throwing, and katana sword training.
+It is one of Tokyo's most popular destinations for families, couples, and culture enthusiasts, blending Edo-period history with immersive activities like samurai armor dress-up, ninja star throwing, and katana sword training.

-With guided tours in English and Japanese, real Edo-period exhibits across four floors, and a 4.9-star rating from over 1,500 visitors, this is more than a museum — it's an experience you'll never forget.
+With guided tours in English and Japanese, real Edo-period exhibits across multiple floors, and a 4.9-star rating on Google from over 19,000 visitors, this is more than a museum.
+It is an experience you'll never forget.

 Visitors exploring the samurai ninja museum Tokyo gallery with rows of authentic Edo-period armor on display